evanbyrd8/portfolio/README.md

 ## About the Project

-This portfolio website is designed to highlight Evan Byrd's professional journey, skills, and accomplishments in a modern and sleek interface.
+This portfolio website is designed to highlight my professional journey, skills, and accomplishments in a modern and sleek interface.
 It serves as a digital resume and a platform for networking with potential employers, collaborators, and industry peers.

 ### Built With